 While there were so many ways to play with the manipulatives, I was excited to see that the candy canes inspired a new twist on the play dough snakes my kids always make – peppermint twists!

 This was a great fine motor challenge and they turned out so pretty – serving as a great self-correcting activity for the other kids that spotted the original play dough candy cane and wanted to make their own.

 Many of the manipulatives also made great stamps – the glittery impression left by our snowflakes was definitely a favorite.

-You can also add letters to the snowflakes or ornaments (as we did in our Christmas Word Building Sensory Bin) for some added literacy benefits to your play dough kit.
+Another idea is to add plastic letters to the snowflakes or ornaments for some added literacy benefits to your play dough kit.

 The variations and options for this kit are endless!
 Time to create your kit and get playing!

 Then, be sure you request your invitation to let us help you plan all year long inside the Print and Play Club!